 The end product of peer review should be improvement of patient care through physician education and health system improvement.
 The conduct and process of peer review should seek to identify potential systematic improvements that the organization could implement to reduce the chances of mistakes or adverse events in the future.

-- Physicians conducting peer review should be afforded confidentiality, but the evidence and clinical decision making used in developing peer review decisions should be transparent and open to scrutiny.
+In the public interest, peer review by medical staffs, medical societies, medical groups, health plans, and other entities should be confidential, protected, and not subject to disclosure or discovery, but the evidence and clinical decision making used in developing peer review decisions should be transparent and open to scrutiny.
 There should be the opportunity to provide further information and rebuttal to peer review outcomes.
-(1988) (2011 COD)
+(1988) (January 2022 COD)